 5) Minimize Distractions

 It may be tempting to eat, drink, flip around the radio dial, or play music loudly while you're cruising around town; however, all can cause your mind or vision to wander, even for a few seconds.
-And, that can be enough for an inexperienced driver to lose control of your car, or not notice an obstacle in the road.

 6) Drive Solo